Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Preliminaries

 \begin{proof} By Lemma \ref{Lemma-Bipolar}, a map $T \co E \to F$ is positive if and only if $\langle T(x),y \rangle_{F,F^*} \geq 0$ for any $x \in E_+$ and any $y \in F^*_+$ if and only if $\langle x, T^*(y) \rangle_{E,E^*} \geq 0$ for all such $x,y$ if and only if $T^* \co F^* \to E^*$ is positive again by \eqref{Dual-cone}.
 The completely positive case is similar. \end{proof}

 For further use in Lemma \ref{lem-decomposable-weak-limit}, we record the following.

-\begin{lemma} Let $E$ and $F$ be matrix ordered operator spaces. \begin{enumerate} \item Let $(T_\alpha)$ be a net of positive (resp. completely positive) mappings from $E$ into $F$.
+\begin{lemma} Let $E$ and $F$ be matrix ordered operator spaces. \begin{enumerate} \item Let $(T_\alpha)$ be a net of positive (resp. $n$-positive or completely positive) mappings from $E$ into $F$.
 Suppose that $\lim_\alpha T_\alpha = T$ in the weak operator topology.
-Then $T$ is also positive (resp. completely positive).
+Then $T$ is also positive (resp. $n$-positive or completely positive).